camilla-eldridge/Sequence-tools/get_by_size/README.md

 Get sequences from an mf file greater than or equal to desired size.

-E.g below will give extract all fasta sequences >= length 20:
+E.g below will extract all fasta sequences >= length 20:

      usage: python get_by_size.py test.fasta 20 > out.fasta